moovit-gmbh/helmut4/README.md

 This is a public representation for the private product [Helmut4](https://www.helmut.de/) by [MoovIT GmbH](https://www.moovit.de).

 ### Versioning
+## Release (Snapshot/Product) versions:
+The product version is defined with Helmut_Version.Major_snapshot.Snapshot_patch
+The current version is 4.1.0 and the next snapshot after the following development cycle will be 4.2.0.
+If a snapshot gets patched there will be a 4.1.X

+## Endpoint (Microservice / docker image) versions:
+These are only relevant if you manually update specific microservices (e.g. via portainer).
 In release 4.1.0 we switch to semantic versioning for all our microservice endpoints starting with 4.1.0.1 meaning:
 Helmut_Version.Major_change.Minor_change.Patch
-As an example the next bugfix of one of the endpoints would lead to a snapshot version 4.1.0.2, a breaking change that is not downwards compatible (within that endpoint) to 4.2.0.1
+As an example the next bugfix of one of the endpoints (e.g. streams) would lead to a snapshot version of 4.1.0.2, a breaking change that is not downwards compatible (within that endpoint) would result in a 4.2.0.1

-The product version is defined with Helmut_Version.Major_snapshot.Snapshot_patch
-As an example here the next snapshot after the next development cycle will be 4.2.0 and if patched snapshot is needed in between there will be an 4.1.X

-Due to the fact, that we decoupled the microservice versioning from the product version (snapshot version) there might be mixed version numbers for a single snapshot.
+Due to the fact, that we decoupled the microservice versioning from the release (snapshot / product) version, there might be mixed version numbers for a single snapshot.
 Like a 4.3.0.1 container verion in a 4.5.0 snapshot.
 In such an environment a snapshot update will not force the update of all microservices, and therefore won't download docker images that are unchanged.
 This will result in a smaller downtime and fewer untagged/unused but still cached images on the host system.

 ### Known issues
 - Save Project not possible with Premiere Version 15.2 if project has been opend via Helmut4.
 Please skip this version and use latest 15.4.